 Generator Paris Hostel

-Now that we’ve discussed a few important aspects for planning your 4 days in Paris, let’s discuss the best things to do during your trip!
+Now that we’ve discussed a few important aspects of planning your 4 days in Paris let’s discuss the best things to do during your trip!
 While this itinerary is most well-suited for first-timers, it’s filled with tons of solid info for previous visitors!

 The Best Paris Itinerary: 4 Days in Paradise

 Now, without further delay, let’s get into the main event.
-Here’s what I consider to be the best 4 day Paris itinerary.
+Here’s what I consider to be the best 4 day Paris itinerary because doing Paris in a day would be a great injustice.

-4 Day Paris Itinerary, Day 1: The Paris Tourist Trail
+4 Days in Paris Itinerary, Day 1: The Paris Tourist Trail

 So it’s your first day in incredible Paris, and I hope you’re well-rested because the City of Lights has so much to offer!
 While Paris is a huge city, navigating your way around to its world-famous landmarks is pretty easy, as they are all located in relatively close proximity to the city center.